How to Protect Your Hearing Aids Against the Cold

 Try not to use your hearing aid when playing winter sports if possible.
 If you choose to wear them, it would be advisable that you consider using well-fitted headgear, cords, covers, and hearing aid helmets for your hearing aids.
 These will help against moisture and help prevent the hearing aid from falling out of your ears.

 Protecting your hearing aids

-Store your hearing aid in a cool, dry place, preferably in a hearing aid dryer or with drying capsules if you live in very cold climates and often use your hearing outdoors.
-If you do not have a dehumidifier, you can use a dry aid kit.
+Store your hearing aid in a cool, dry place, preferably in a hearing aid dryer or with drying capsules (if they’re rechargeable) if you live in very cold climates and often use your hearing aids outdoors.

 To protect your hearing aid from the cold, you should keep it covered.
-You can use certain clothing items such as hats, scarves, earmuffs, headgears, etc. By keeping your ears warm during cold weather, it can protect your hearing aid as well.
-Preferably use breathable fabric, which are fabrics that allow moisture and water vapor to pass through.
-It also allows air to pass through easily.
-This allows for sweat to dry up quicker.
-Clothing items made of cotton are one example of fabric you can consider next time you go shopping.
+You can use certain clothing items such as hats, scarves, earmuffs, headgear, etc. By keeping your ears warm during cold weather, it can protect your hearing aid as well.

 Hearing aid batteries and the cold

-- It is ideal for hearing aid users with dexterity problems
+- Ideal for hearing aid users with dexterity problems.

-- It reduces the chance of hearing aid dying suddenly, provided that the hearing aid was charged to full capacity, lithium-ion batteries should give sufficient power throughout the day.
+- Reduces the chance of hearing aids dying suddenly, provided that the hearing aids were charged to full capacity, lithium-ion batteries should give sufficient power throughout the day.

 Signs of moisture/water damage